Copy data to and from Azure Blob Storage using AzCopy

 # Downloading blobs to local file system AzCopy /Source:https://<your_account_name>.blob.core.windows.net/<your_container_name>/<your_sub_directory_at_blob> /Dest:<your_local_directory> /SourceKey:<your_account_key> /Pattern:<file_pattern> /S

-To transfer blobs between Azure containers, use the following command:
+To copy blobs between Azure containers, use the following command:

 Tips for using AzCopy

 - When uploading files, /S uploads files recursively.
 Without this parameter, files in subdirectories are not uploaded.

 - When downloading file, /S searches the container recursively until all files in the specified directory and its subdirectories, or all files that match the specified pattern in the given directory and its subdirectories, are downloaded.

 - You cannot specify a specific blob file to download using the /Source parameter.
 To download a specific file, specify the blob file name to download using the /Pattern parameter. /S parameter can be used to have AzCopy look for a file name pattern recursively.
 Without the pattern parameter, AzCopy downloads all files in that directory.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide:

 Our feedback system is built on GitHub Issues.
 Read more on our blog.